Identification, Images, & Information

 See Also

-the former T. campbelli (now T. aegyptiaca) is mostly transparent with a silvery-gray dorsal surface, and is apparently restricted to Ohio
+T. aegyptiaca is mostly transparent with a silvery-gray dorsal surface [and is apparently restricted to OH & PA(1)]

-the Four-lined Silverfish (formerly Ctenolepisma quadriseriata, now synonymized with C. lineata) has 4 lines down its back, and the Gray [or Giant] Siverfish (which includes the former Ctenolepisma urbana, now synomymized with C. longicaudata) is uniformly gray; both of these species are about 15 mm - almost twice as large as the Firebrat
+Ctenolepisma lineata has 4 lines down its back, and C. longicaudata is uniformly gray; both are about 15 mm - almost twice as large as the Firebrat

 other species of Lepismatidae are normally found outdoors